How to invest

 - The funds have no fixed end date.
 Therefore, on the one hand, they can remain in a company's capital for a long time, which is often a positive situation, but can lead to illiquidity over a very long period of time.
 However, all the companies in which the Asset Management Company invests are intended to be sold.

 The initial process of purchasing the shares of a company by Bewater Funds and the subsequent purchase of participating shares containing economic rights is very simple:

-The company whose shares are being sold is requested to sign a contract for the transfer of information, we usually also ask for a waiver of the preemptive right over the shares for sale.
-Here you can find an example of the information contract
+- The company whose shares are being sold is requested to sign a contract for the release of information, and we usually also ask for a waiver of the current shareholder prefered acquisition right over the shares for sale.

-The shares are offered for sale on bewaterfunds.com.
-Expressions of interest can be collected over a set period, between 3 and 90 days, during which investor’s offers (price and quantity) are registered.
+- The shares are offered for sale on bewaterfunds.com.
+Expressions of interest can be collected over a fixed period, between 3 and 90 days, during which investor’s offers (price and quantity) are registered.

-If the sellers have not previously renounced their preemptive acquisition rights (usually they have done so), the remaining partners will be notified and given X days (according to statutes, shareholder agreements, or the law) to exercise their pre-emptive acquisition rights.
+- If the sellers have not previously renounced their prefered acquisition rights (usually they have done so), the remaining partners will be notified and given X days (according to bylaws, shareholder agreements, or the law) to exercise their pre-emptive acquisition rights.

 The CEFs that constitute Bewater Asset Management are subject to corporate tax.
 This means that any income obtained by the CEF, no matter the origin, will be subject to corporate tax in Spain.

 However, in accordance to article 21.1 of the LIS, dividends received by the CEF from the TARGET in which it participates will be exempt from paying corporate tax provided that the following requirements are met: